novafacing/cgc-challenges/challenges/CableGrind/README.md

 * Competitors must deal with a large (~12MB) CB and discover a vulnerability in one of many, very similar, functions.
 * Competitors must utilize control over a local variable to avoid triggering stack cookie checks but still causing a crash.
 * Competitors must find and mitigate a large number of potential vulnerabilities.

+### Read Notes

+* Read in main, check and return same data in cgc_dupe_open (interesting, returns ptr to tainted data but doesn't copy!)